RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

             - both immediates are standard C types
             - no speed penalty for regular instructions
             - branches are conveniently conditional
-            - branches have a optimal offset size
+            - branches have an optimal offset size
             - 3 operands complex but fast, dense, powerful
             - disadvantage is inconvenient decoding of 3:2 split from 20 bits
     1. **SILVER: 2 operands, single, conditional:** SCORE 8/10 RANK 2 ***16:16***